 A model is made up of multiple files including additional temporary files which are created during simulation.
 Creating a model “package” is the method ProcessModel uses to bundle the essential files together in a compressed (.spg) format.
 This facilitates moving models to a new location (either on your computer or on another computer), or creating multiple versions of a model as you build your application.
-To open or install a model package, open ProcessModel and click the Open option from the File menu.
+To open a model package, open ProcessModel and click the Open (CTRL + O) option from the File menu.
 Then browse for the package file.
 Don’t use WinZip (or other zipping program) to create or install package files.

 To aid in your learning process, each lesson will have questions to check your comprehension of the concepts being covered.
 Your answers can be verified by checking the Appendix at the end of this guide.

 Self Teaching Guide Conventions

 The following icons will be used throughout this manual to indicate sections to take note of.

 |Action to take|

 |Important information to be aware of|

 |Questions to answer in order to confirm comprehension of information covered|

 |Bold||Menu items to click, text to be typed, or other actions to take|